ISO 27001 Contact with Authorities

 - List the relevant authorities and document your who, how and when you will contact authorities

-To pass an audit of ISO 27001 Annex A 5.5 Contact with Authorities you are going to make sure that you have followed the steps above in how to comply.
+To pass an audit of ISO 27001 Annex A 5.5 Contact with Authorities you are going to make sure have listed and document the authorities that you contact and show evidence that you contacted them.

 1. That you have a list of authorities you would contact